 Perhaps more important, all advanced amateurs and even some pros under a budget who have followed my recommendation to get it have come back to say: "Wow, thanks".

-And I just learned that Ben E., a paparazzo from Los Angeles, California, mounts his D1X on a 500mm f/4, on top of the 222/3265 pistol grip ballhead when on assignment.
+And I've learnt that Ben E., a paparazzo from Los Angeles, California, mounted his D1X on a 500mm f/4, on top of the 222/3265 pistol grip ballhead when on assignment.
 (See Popular Photography & Imaging magazine, December 2004 issue, page 98).
 Ask your dealer to show you where is the load strength adjustment screw; that's the trick for heavy loads.

 More articles that might interest you